-In the image section, select a filename (you can click on ... to browse for a filename) and click save.
+Saving Images In the image section, select a filename (you can click on ... to browse for a filename) and click save.
 The filename may have the extension .ppm, ,png, or .jpg to save in one of those formats.
-The image that will save is approximately the space that all open map3d windows cover.
-There is currently a known bug that on X-based systems, images will not save if your default color depth is not 24 bits.
+The final filename also appends a 4-digit number before the extension, representing a number in a sequence of images.
+I.e., if the filename selected is map3d.png, the image will actually save in map3d0000.png, and subsequent images will be map3d0001.png, map3d0002.png, etc. The image that will save is approximately the space that all open map3d windows cover.